August 29, 2005

 6. People

-an analysis of the population in any given region or country or as the
+for an analysis of the population in any given region or country

-basis for an examination of the people within a subdivision as suggested
+or as the basis for an examination of the people within a

-are at considerable variance in one or more ways from the normal, national
+variance in one or more ways from the normal, national way of

 a.
 Basic Racial Stock and Physical Characteristics